DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 ```
 from snowML.Scripts_Ex3 import multi_huc_expirement as mhe
-mhe.run_expirement(tr, val)  # pass in the list of training and validation hucs from above
+mhe.run_expirement(tr, val, params)  # pass in the list of training and validation hucs from above, as well as the hyperparameter dictionary
 ```

+6.**Evaluate the results on the Test Sets**